Chronic788/loci/README.md

 1. There are two important parameters in the source code to change to set up loci on your machine (both Windows and Linux are supported):
 	1. The base path - The path where the work logs foldeer will reside

-	2. The log path name - What you want your work log folder to be named (leaving this as default is fine) These parameters reside at the top of the file and can be set for both Windows and Linux
+2. The log path name - What you want your work log folder to be named (leaving this as default is fine).

+	  These parameters reside at the top of the file and can be set for both Windows and Linux
 2. Ensure that you have python installed on your machine

 ## Run Loci